 Main Street in Vancouver, BC is one of the city's most popular destinations.
-Running north-south from the east side of Downtown Vancouver to the city's southern boundary, and serving as the loose divider between the westside of Vancouver and East Vancouver, Main Street has attractions, nightlife, and diverse dining, including top spots for sushi and vegetarian cuisine.
+Running north-south from the east side of Downtown Vancouver to the city's southern boundary, and serving as the loose divider between the westside of Vancouver and East Vancouver, Main Street has attractions, shopping, nightlife, and diverse dining, including top spots for sushi and vegetarian cuisine.

 In this Visitor Guide to Main Street, I'll walk you through all Main Street has to offer, from Chinatown to trendy "South Main" (Mount Pleasant) to the Punjabi Market (Little India).

 Vancouver Chinatown on Main Street

 Starting at its north "end," Main Street "begins" just east of Downtown Vancouver, where it runs through the heart of Vancouver's historic Chinatown.
 Vancouver's Chinatown is the third-largest Chinatown in North America (behind New York and San Francisco).
 It's one of Vancouver's Top 10 Attractions for its historic landmarks--including the world's narrowest building, and the beautiful Dr. Sun Yat Sen Chinese Garden--shopping and dining.

 If you are staying in Downtown Vancouver, you can easily reach Chinatown and Main Street via the Canada Line / SkyTrain, Vancouver's rapid transit system; take the train to the Stadium - Chinatown Station.